 Southwest Airlines operates a unique business model affecting airport relationships.
 Southwest emphasizes secondary airports (Love Field in Dallas, Midway in Chicago, Oakland in the Bay Area) over primary hub airports, achieving lower gate rents and avoiding hub-carrier dominance constraints.

 Love Field: Southwest operates as the dominant carrier (90%+ share), creating a reversed concentration dynamic where Southwest dominates Love Field rather than the airport dominating Southwest.
 Love Field capacity is constrained by Wright Amendment restrictions (modified in 2015, extended until 2039 with some flexibility).
-Southwest's recent network restructuring (announced 2024) includes potential Love Field growth limitations, creating uncertainty for Love Field's traffic forecasts.
+Southwest's announced network changes (2024 investor presentation) have led to revised enplanement forecasts at Love Field, with airport scenarios showing potential 5–10% variance (DAL ACFR, 2025).

-Secondary Airport Strategy: Southwest's preference for secondary airports reflects cost minimization; gate rents at Midway ($2,000-$2,500/gate/month) are 50% lower than ORD ($4,000+/gate/month).
+Secondary Airport Strategy: Southwest's preference for secondary airports reflects cost minimization.
+Gate rents at Midway (MDW) are $2,000-$2,500 per gate per month, compared to $4,000+ at O'Hare (ORD), based on published rate schedules (FY2025).
 This strategy enables Southwest to compete on price while accepting less convenient airport locations.
-However, secondary airports depend heavily on Southwest: Midway is 70%+ Southwest, creating reverse concentration risk where Southwest's network decisions devastate airport finances.
+However, secondary airports depend heavily on Southwest: Midway is 70%+ Southwest, creating concentration risk where Southwest's network decisions significantly impact airport finances.

 Low-Cost Carrier Incentives and Competition

-Frontier at Denver (DEN): DEN negotiated incentive programs to attract Frontier new service, contributing to Frontier's 8%+ annual growth at DEN.
+Frontier at Denver (DEN): DEN negotiated incentive programs to attract Frontier new service.
+Historical DOT data show Frontier's 8%+ annual growth at DEN during the incentive period.

 JetBlue at Boston (BOS): BOS offered incentives for JetBlue expansion, helping establish BOS as JetBlue's secondary focus city.
 JetBlue's recent strategic challenges (losses, network restructuring) create BOS exposure to JetBlue capacity reductions.